JCTRoth/CVWebpageTemplate/README.md

 # Personal CV Web Page

 This project is a personal CV web page built with React and TypeScript.
 It showcases various projects, provides detailed project pages, and includes a responsive design for mobile compatibility.
-See [here](http://daniel.mailbase.info) for an example where this template is used.
+See [here](http://jonas.mailbase.info) for an example where this template is used or [here](http://danielroth1.github.io/CVWebpageTemplate/) for the original author's demo page.

 ## Features
 - modern design